edjames/pivot_table/README.md

       g.source_data   = data
       g.column_name  = :quarter
       g.row_name     = :city
+      g.value_name   = :sales
     end

+The `value_name` parameter is only required if you want to access totals;
+the others are required.

 All you have to do now is build the grid...